Kentucky Shakespeare Staff

 Matt Wallace, Producing Artistic Directormatt@kyshakespeare.com

-Matt has served as Producing Artistic Director of Kentucky Shakespeare since 2013, directing productions of Celebrate 60: the Kentucky Shakespeare Festival Anniversary Production, Shakespeare in the Parking Lot: Macbeth, As You Like It, King Lear, The Comedy of Errors, Othello, Titus Andronicus, Much Ado About Nothing, Julius Caesar, The Two Gentlemen of Verona, Romeo and Juliet, Twelfth Night, Macbeth, The Tempest, A Midsummer Night’s Dream, Hamlet, and Richard III.
+Matt has served as Producing Artistic Director of Kentucky Shakespeare since 2013, where he has directed productions of Shakespeare’s R&J, Twelfth Night, The Merry Wives of Windsor, The Turn of the Screw, Shakespeare in Love, Celebrate 60: the Kentucky Shakespeare Festival Anniversary Production, Shakespeare in the Parking Lot: Macbeth, As You Like It, King Lear, The Comedy of Errors, Othello, Titus Andronicus, Much Ado About Nothing, Julius Caesar, The Two Gentlemen of Verona, Romeo and Juliet, Macbeth, The Tempest, A Midsummer Night’s Dream, Hamlet, and Richard III.
 Favorite acting credits with the company since 2001 include the Player and Guildenstern in productions of Rosencrantz & Guildenstern Are Dead, Benedick in Much Ado About Nothing, Antonio in The Merchant of Venice, Orlando in As You Like It, and Lysander in A Midsummer Night’s Dream.

 Since 2008, Matt has been Director of Shakespeare Behind Bars Kentucky Programs and Director/Facilitator of Shakespeare Behind Bars at Luther Luckett Correctional Complex, where he has directed productions/seasons of Macbeth, The Winter’s Tale, The Merchant of Venice, Romeo and Juliet, Richard III, Much Ado About Nothing, Pericles, Twelfth Night, Julius Caesar, A Midsummer Night’s Dream, and King Lear.